ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 This allows critical functionality like naming, segmentation and authorization, and routing to be handled by proxies at the edge rather than using centralized middleware.

+???
+Consul Connect provides an API driven control plane.

+It uses proxies like Envoy for its data plane.

+Consul in conjunction with Envoy allows critical functionality like identity, authorization, and routing to be handled by proxies at the edge rather than using centralized middleware.

 ---
 name: Segmentation-Intro-Security
 class: img-right compact